mbideau/tech-design-principles/Choosing a programming language for a project.md

   will offer you the best options, but this isn't always true, especially nowadays when big corps are releasing their techs/languages with an appealing call to use those, but it might be totally overkill for your needs or resources (if you are not a big corp which heart is digital).
-How many web designer/agencies have chosen *React* and then had debugging issues they would have solved way quicker if their stack was simpler ?
+How many web designers/agencies have chosen *React* and then had debugging issues they would have solved way quicker if their stack was simpler?
 You can also end up in vendor lock-in (and if the vendor change its policy in a negative way for you, it might kill your business… not really a thing for a programming language, but very real with HTTP API).

 ## Context matters

 Captain obvious here.
 No wait, there is more to it.